BAN0008/MapEditor/Plan.md

 # TODO
 - Make sure that MapEditor performs well with massive densely populated maps

+# Issues
+- Dodgy selection for example deselection via middle click only works because QTableView is treating middle click as a selection toggle even though it should be set

 # Actions
 ### Create Objects
 - Place Single Object